N-Time/FEA_LTB/README.md

 # FEA_LTB
-Brief: A programme for the estimation of lateral-torsional buckling of beams
+A programme for the estimation of lateral-torsional buckling of beams
 1. The total potential energy is derived from "Liu Zhanke, Zhou Xuhong.
 An analysis on completeness of total potential energy of thin-walled members with flexural-torsional buckling.
 Engineering Mechanics, 2017, 34(7): 1–10. (in Chinese)"
 2. The method of FEA mainly referred to "Barsoum R S , Gallagher R H .
 Finite element analysis of torsional and torsional–flexural stability problems.
 International Journal for Numerical Methods in Engineering, 1970, 2(3):335-352." and "Lu Liewu, Shen Shizhao, Shen Zuyan, etc. Stability of steel structural members.
 1st ed.
 Beijing: China Architecture & Building Press, 1983: 86–91. (in Chinese)"